Abinnr/chess-desktop_app./README.md

 # Chess Multiplayer Game (Java Swing)

-Welcome to the Java-based Chess Multiplayer Game! ♟️ This project is a desktop application built using **Java Swing** that allows two players to play chess on a fully functional GUI board.
+> Chess is the gymnasium of the mind.
+Keep building, keep growing. ♛ Welcome to the Java-based Chess Multiplayer Game! ♟️ This project is a desktop application built using **Java Swing** that allows two players to play chess on a fully functional GUI board.

 ## 🎯 Features